code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-08-spring-ws-soap-header-example.md

     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

-The [SOAP header](https://www.w3.org/TR/2000/NOTE-SOAP-20000508/#_Toc478383497) is an optional sub-element of the SOAP envelope.
+The [SOAP header](https://www.w3.org/TR/2000/NOTE-SOAP-20000508/#_Toc478383497){:target="_blank"} is an optional sub-element of the SOAP envelope.
 It is used to pass application related information that is processed by SOAP nodes along the message flow.

-The below example illustrates how a client can set the SOAPAction header and how a server endpoint can leverage the `@SoapAction` annotation to receive the request using Spring-WS, Spring Boot and Maven.
+The below example details how a web service client can set a SOAP header.
+It also illustrates how a server endpoint can access the SOAP header from the received request.
+Both client and server endpoint are realized using Spring-WS, Spring Boot, and Maven.

-# General Project Setup

 If you want to learn more about Spring WS - head on over to the [Spring WS tutorials page]({{ site.url }}/spring-ws/).
 {: .notice--primary}